Haz3l-cmd/Spython/README.md

 - To obtain an exe executable, you will have to be in a windows machine(VM works fine).
 This applies to Linux and Mac

 ## Important note
-- *spython_cli.py*, the cli has been tested on both windows and linux.
+- *interfaces/spython_cli.py*, the cli has been tested on both windows and linux.
 However, the program works better on linux and you will have a much better there, so choose wisely
 ---
 ## Additional notes

-- If user decides to not auto generate the payload, he/she may wish to compile the file to exe [here](https://pyinstaller.org/)
-- This small project is proof of concept of a simple yet somewhat powerful spyware
+- This small project is entirely for demonstration purposes only as the payload is easily detected by most anti-virus :)
 - You may enhance the capability of this project by adding support of SSL or even use some python magic to exfiltrate data throught a reverse SSH tunnel using the [paramiko](https://www.paramiko.org/) module
-- If user decides not to automatically generate payload, he/she will have to manually change some variables such as _HOST_ and _PORT_ in _spython_tcp.py_
+- If user decides not to compile payload, he/she can change the *SPYTHON_HOST* and *SPYTHON_PORT* constants in  `templates/spython_tcp_template.py` and run it as a normal python script
 - Spython is currently in pre-alpha state, more features are coming soon!!